Blueprint | Clear Direction Before Execution

 This stage translates understanding into direction.
 The outcome is a structured plan that defines priorities, removes unnecessary effort, and focuses execution where it will have the greatest impact.

-STRUCTURED PLAN
+ACTION PLAN

-What comes first
+What should happen first

 What can be ignored